jamespheffernan/words-on-phone/words-on-phone-app/README.md

 1. Go to [Google AI Studio](https://makersuite.google.com/app/apikey)
 2. Sign in with your Google account
 3. Create a new API key
-4. Copy the key to your `.env.local` file
+4. Add the key to your hosting platform's environment variables

+> **Security Note**: The API key is handled securely through serverless functions and never exposed in the client-side code.

 > **Note**: The app works without an API key, but custom category generation will be unavailable.